RahmahMohammad/hw-w01d01-cli/FavoriteThings/README.md

 - Look through the additional resources and do the following without leaving your terminal:

-  - Look at the top and bottom 10 lines of each file
+  - Look at the top and bottom 10 lines of each file >>> tail -n 10 ./inferno OR >>> head -n 10 ./inferno
-  - Search for a string of text in a file
+  - Search for a string of text in a file >>> grep --color "hidden" inferno